Associate Professor, IDSS and EAPS; Director, Technology and Policy Program

 Energy Systems, Urban Systems

 Noelle Selin is an Associate Professor with a joint appointment in the Institute for Data, Systems and Society (IDSS), and with the Department of Earth, Atmospheric and Planetary Sciences.
-She is also the Associate Director of the Technology and Policy Program.
+She is also the Director of the Technology and Policy Program.
 Her research uses atmospheric chemistry modeling to inform decision-making on air pollution, climate change and hazardous substances such as mercury and persistent organic pollutants (POPs).